For Individuals Reporting Sexual Assault, Dating or Domestic Violence, or Stalking

 c.
 What's the difference between a report and a complaint?

 A report lets Colgate know that an incident occurred and allows us to provide supportive measures to the reporting individual.
 A complaint allows you to move forward with a case that will be investigated and addressed through the Student Sex- or Gender-Based Discrimination and Harassment and Sexual Misconduct Resources and Response Procedures.
 In some cases, the information provided in a report will require Colgate to act even absent a complaint, where the information provided indicates a risk to the community.

 Listen and be there for them.
 Let them know that they are not alone and that you believe them.
 Let them know that they have different avenues for support.
 If an incident of sexual violence has just occurred, focus on immediate safety and health issues.
 Ask if they want to go to the Student Health Center, or see a SANE (Sexual Assault Nurse Examiner) at a hospital for a medical forensic exam, and help them to reach out to the counselor on call.

 Supportive friends are oftentimes very helpful at any stage following an incident, even months later.
-You can offer to go with your friend to a confidential resource, or ask questions of a Prohibited Conduct Response Group (PCRG) member, the Associate Provost for Equity & Diversity and Title IX Coordinator, or an Administrative Dean.
+You can offer to go with your friend to a confidential resource, or ask questions of a Prohibited Conduct Response Group (PCRG) member, the Title IX Coordinator and Equity and Diversity Officer, or an Administrative Dean.
 You can read through the response procedures with them, and help make sure that they can stay connected to friends and activities.

 For more on how to help a friend, click here.